-- 1. Demonstrate to the students a respect and compassion for each individual patient - 2.
-Expose the students to the ethical dilemmas posed in an overseas clinic or hospital such as limited resources, needs of poor patients, a competitive local medical community, maintaining the ethos of the hospital or clinic practice - 3.
-Demonstrate integrity in all aspects of medical practice.

-Observations of faculty and staff
+Expose the students to the local patient population, helping them to observe how local health practices and superstition affect the patient Demonstrate to students how to analyze and improve the quality of hospital and clinic practice in a developing country with limited technological and financial resources.
+Observations of faculty and staff Professionalism: Demonstrate to the students a respect and compassion for each individual patient Expose the students to the ethical dilemmas posed in an overseas clinic or hospital such as limited resources, needs of poor patients, a competitive local medical community, maintaining the ethos of the hospital or clinic practice Demonstrate integrity in all aspects of medical practice Observations of faculty and staff Systems based practice:• Expose students to the various health care systems available in the international medical community Observations of faculty and staff Reflection essay

-Systems-based practice:

-- 1. Expose students to the various health care systems available in the international medical community - 2.
-Expose the student to specific ways in which the specific hospital or clinic experienced relates to the health care community so far as consultants, referrals, and partnerships - 3.
-Expose students to medical mission life and possible career in international health. - 1.
-Observations of faculty and staff - 2.
-Reflection essay.
+- Expose the student to specific ways in which the specific hospital or clinic experience relates to the health care community so far as consultants, referrals, and partnerships - Expose students to medical mission life and possible career in international health.

+II.
+Methods of Instruction:

+- A. Didactic: Through attending daily and/or weekly grand rounds and resident teaching conferences. - B. Clinical: hospital rotations, hospital clinic visits, community health participation

 III.
-Methods of Instruction:

-- A. Didactic: Through attending daily and/or weekly grand rounds. - B. Clinical: hospital rotations and clinic visits

-IV.
 Overview of student responsibilities:

 - Students must receive approval to complete an international rotation from a corresponding UTSW Department Official by completing and signing the Off-Campus Approval Form.
-Students must then receive approval from the Dean in the Office of Student Affairs. - Students must submit GH applications for Global Health Student Affairs Committee (GHSAC) review and approval. - All trip applications should demonstrate that the specified program will strive to accomplish the above mentioned course goals and objectives. - Students must complete pre- and post- trip requirements to receive a passing grade.
+Students must then receive approval from the Dean in the Office of Student Affairs. - Students must submit GH applications for Global Health Student Affairs Committee (GHSAC) review and approval.
+All trip applications should demonstrate that the specified program will strive to accomplish the above mentioned course goals and objectives. - Students must complete pre- and post- trip requirements to receive a passing grade.